 Agile allows you to respond quickly to new information or a shift in priorities.
-To start, Phillip suggests breaking work into small chunks.
-This allows you to see progress quickly and change direction easily.
+To start, Phillip, a veteran of the software industry, suggests breaking work into small chunks.
 Time box yourself and think about how much time you have first: What can I get done in 30 minutes?
 Lastly, limit multitasking and aim to finish one thing before starting another.

-Watch the video to learn more about Agile Project Management and why you should ‘fall in love with the problem, not the solution:’
+Watch this video to learn more about Agile Project Management and why you should ‘fall in love with the problem, not the solution.’

 For more information on ISMTE, visit www.ismte.org